Robert L. Curry

 Lee is currently a Senior Ecologist for Biological Research Associates, an environmental consulting firm in Tampa, Florida.

 Juan completed his Ph.D. in the Department of Biology at the University of Missouri at St. Louis in 2007, working under the direction of Dr. Robert E. Ricklefs.
-He is currently a Postdoctoral Research at the Institute of Ecology in Xalapa, Mexico.
+He is currently Investigator at the Institute of Ecology in Xalapa, Mexico.
 Juan and I continue to collaborate; we are working together now on the conservation ecology of the critically endangered Cozumel Thrasher.

 Other Masters students who have worked under Dr. Curry's direction: